-Starring: Jamie Lee Curtis, Busta Rhymes, Tyra Banks
+Starring: Jamie Lee Curtis, Busta Rhymes, Tyra Banks, Katee Sackhoff

-When Jamie Lee Curtis returns as Laurie Strode in "Resurrection's" pre-title sequence, it appears that she's been locked up in a mental institution ever since the traumatic events of H20.
-The staff has diagnosed her with Extreme Disassociative Disorder, since she never speaks and spends all of her time staring out the window.
-We fans know what she's watching for, or course -- the inevitable return of Brother Michael.
+Jamie Lee Curtis returns as Laurie Strode in Resurrection's pre-title sequence, and it appears that she's been locked up in a mental institution since the traumatic events of H20.
+The staff has diagnosed her with Extreme Disassociative Disorder, as she never speaks and spends all of her time staring out the window.
+We viewers know what she's watching for, or course -- the inevitable return of Brother Michael.
 When he finally does arrive at her door on Halloween night, after carving up a couple of hapless security guards along the way ("What took you so long?"
 Laurie asks), Laurie lures him to a trap she's set up on the hospital roof.
 Unfortunately things don't go quite as Laurie planned and (MAJOR SPOILER ALERT!)
-Michael finally succeeds in killing her (I'll see you in Hell," she snarls before falling to her death).
+Michael finally succeeds in killing her.
 (END MAJOR SPOILER ALERT!)

 By now, if you're even half the Halloween fan that I am, you're probably saying, "Um....what ?"